 Over high heat, get a nice golden brown sear on all sides of the short ribs.

-Here’s where that Calphalon Signature™ Nonstick cookware really shines.
-That is some serious sear action for a nonstick surface.
+We used the new Calphalon Signature™ Nonstick cookware which is great for searing.
+This is some serious sear action for a nonstick surface.

 After the short ribs are seared, transfer them to a plate and return the pan to the heat.
 Add the mirepoix (fancy name for the mix of chopped onions, celery and carrots) and stir it around a bit to get it started cook.